Ma Hunkel: Fictional character biography

 In the original comics in the 1940s, Ma Hunkel is a working mother whose costume consists of longjohns and a cooking pot on her head.
 She adopts the identity of the Red Tornado to fight local criminals in her New York City neighborhood, inspired by her son's admiration for the superhero Green Lantern.
 The character's popularity was such that she was given a cameo in the first adventure of the Justice Society of America, visiting the JSA's headquarters but being forced by a humorous mishap, her pants splitting, to leave without having the chance to apply for membership.
 Later Justice Society stories have declared Ma to be an honorary member of the team.
+Due to her bright red costume and rotund build, she is sometimes jokingly referred to as the Red Tomato.

 Ma was later joined by a pair of sidekicks known as the Cyclone Kids, consisting of her daughter Amelia "Sisty" Hunkel and neighbor Mortimer "Dinky" Jibbet (brother of boy cartoonist Scribbly, the star of the comic book feature in which the Red Tornado debuted).

 Ma Hunkel returned in JSA #55 (February 2004).
 This story reveals that Ma had been in the Witness Protection Program since 1950.
 Senior JSA members Green Lantern, the Flash, Hawkman, and Wildcat find Ma to tell her that she can come out of hiding, as the last member of the gang against whom she testified in 1950 has died.
 Ma subsequently becomes caretaker of the JSA's Manhattan museum/headquarters.
 She does not, however, resume her crimefighting activities as the Red Tornado.